 Candidates also require a mobile device to install the ProctorExam mobile app.
 Installation instructions will be provided.

 - Android 4.1 or higher

 - Apple iOS 8.0 or higher

 You can check your smartphone/tablet version in Settings on your device (typically under 'System update' or 'Software update').

 You will also require a stable internet connection

-of a minimum bandwidth of 1Mbit/s.
+of a minimum bandwidth of 1Mbit/s and recommend upload speed is 1.5Mbit/s.
 Tethering is not supported.

 You can check your internet connection speed at www.speedtest.net